Passive Income in Algeria: Why Combine Cars and Real Estate (The Winning Duo for the Diaspora)

 Q: Isn't family management simpler and cheaper?

-Conclusion: Don't choose, combine
+Conclusion: don't choose, combine